20 Worst Towns for Retirees in Kentucky

 Stanton is famous for its proximity to the Red River Gorge.
 This area is a popular destination for outdoor enthusiasts.
 The natural landscape is stunning.

 However, the town itself offers limited services.
-The public transportation is sparse.
-This can be a problem for those who no longer drive.
+Getting around without a car can be challenging.
+This can be a consideration for those who prefer not to drive.

 6. Monticello, Kentucky